Hambaiki/pavarit-website/public/posts/markdown-guide.md

 ## What is Markdown?

-Markdown is a lightweight markup language...
+Markdown is a lightweight markup language.

 ## Features of Markdown